nmarks99/SkyNet-Firmware-Lite/README.md

 to read the rest of the sensor data over I2C very fast (comparatively, so maybe 50Hz?) and save it to onboard flash memory.
-This is fully implemented in the code using SPIFFS, however I have found that once the size of the file gets large, the saving of the data slows down significantly, and worse sometimes it crashes.
+This is fully implemented in the code using SPIFFS, however I have found that once the size of the file gets large, the saving of the data slows down significantly, and worse, sometimes it crashes.
 During our test flight, we did not save the data to onboard flash.
 I believe if instead of onboard flash, we used an SD card module, saving the data could be faster, or alternatively you could look into some alteratnive method for saving data other than SPIFFS.